 Oklahoma State University's observatory is situated under dark skies southwest of Stillwater, Oklahoma.
 Pictured above are its grounds, dome, control building, and telescope, which is the largest and most advanced telescope within 300 miles.

 The 24-inch telescope was designed and instrumented for astrometry, photometry, and multicolor imaging of objects such as near-Earth asteroids, transiting exoplanets, and quasars.
 Visit the 24-inch Telescope Gallery to view the first test images made with it.

 Additionally, the observatory's portable, 8- and 14-inch telescopes are perfect for visual observing, especially by OSU's introductory astronomy students.
 Work done by physics and engineering majors with the 14-inch telescope while it was mounted in the dome helped secure Air Force funding for the 24-inch telescope.
 The 14-inch Telescope Gallery shows those students and their work.

-The rectangular control building contains a restroom, kitchenette, telescope control room, and equipment storeroom, all heated and cooled.
-The observatory is thus well-suited for research and instruction.
+The heated and cooled control building contains a restroom, kitchenette, telescope control room, and equipment storeroom, which make the observatory well-suited for both research and instruction.

-The finished observatory will enable OSU to introduce an astronomy minor, unique in Oklahoma, that incorporates modern observatory experience.
+The improvements will enable OSU to introduce an astronomy minor, unique in Oklahoma, that incorporates modern observatory experience.
 Students who minor in astronomy and major in physics, engineering, or related fields will be ready for exciting, well-paying employment after graduation in industry, science, and defense.

 The Observatory on YouTube and TV